thanwinnikki/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the ThunderCat (removes all groups related to this contact automatically).
+Deletes the specified person from the ThunderCat (removes all groups related to this person automatically).

 Format: `delete INDEX`